-- a.
+a.
 Accessory buildings, including private kennels and private garages and buildings, clearly incidental to the residential use of the property; provided, however, that no accessory building may be used as a separate dwelling unit.
-Private garages and other residential accessory storage structures shall be subject to the following standards: - (1) Any structure having more than one wall forming an enclosure shall have less floor area than the principal structure and shall not exceed 1200 square feet. - (2) The length of the structure shall not be more than two times its width. - (3) Side walls shall not exceed twelve (12) feet in height, from the top plate to the finished floor. - (4) The maximum building height measured from the highest point of the roof to the floor shall not exceed thirty-five (35) feet. - (5) Construction and finished appearance shall be compatible with existing neighborhood development. - (6) The accessory building must be ten (10) feet from the side lot line. - (7) A mobile home or manufactured home shall not be considered an accessory building. - b.
-Churches, cemeteries subject to WI Statutes Chapter 157, public and parochial schools, colleges and universities; - c.
-Greenhouses, non-commercial; - d.
-Home occupations as defined in Section 17.08(55); and - e.
+Private garages and other residential accessory storage structures shall be subject to the following standards:

+(1) Any structure having more than one wall forming an enclosure shall have less floor area than the principal structure and shall not exceed 1200 square feet.

+(2) The length of the structure shall not be more than two times its width.

+(3) Side walls shall not exceed twelve (12) feet in height, from the top plate to the finished floor.

+(4) The maximum building height measured from the highest point of the roof to the floor shall not exceed thirty-five (35) feet.

+(5) Construction and finished appearance shall be compatible with existing neighborhood development.

+- (6) The accessory building must be ten (10) feet from the side lot line. - (7) A mobile home or manufactured home shall not be considered an accessory building.

+b.
+Campers, travel trailers, motor homes, or camping trailers may be stored or parked indefinitely on a property owner's property providing the unit is parked in the rear or side yards only or in compliance with same setbacks allowed for accessory structures in subsection Chapter 17.
+They must be parked on some type of surface such as cement blacktop, or gravel and does not interfere with the vision clearance triangle.
+Tents, motor homes, and self-contained campers or camping trailers may be occupied by the owner or their immediate family on a temporary basis, not to exceed sixty (60) days in a calendar year.
+Approval by the Town Board or its designee is required if the use is to exceed thirty (30) days.
+(Amended 3/11/2024)

+c.
+Churches, cemeteries subject to WI Statutes Chapter 157, public and parochial schools, colleges and universities;

+- d.
+Greenhouses, non-commercial; - e.
+Home occupations as defined in Section 17.08(55); and - f.
 Home professional businesses as defined in Section 17.08(56).